do-me/SemanticFinder/README.md

 Semantic search right in your browser!
 Calculates the embeddings and cosine similarity client-side without server-side inferencing, using [transformers.js](https://xenova.github.io/transformers.js/) and a quantized version of [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).

-## Goal
+## Installation
-Keep it as simple as possible.

-Install deps with
+Clone the repository and install dependencies with

 `npm install`

 Then run with